 - Data security is not high

-GWT is an open source tool which is developed by Google itself.
-It is designed to develop front-end web application using Java.
+GWT is an open-source tool that is developed by Google itself.
+It is designed to develop front-end web applications using Java.
 It comes with well-organized documentation that helps developers to understand it better.

 - It is easy to use this toolkit